sebanc/brunch/README.md

 - root access.
 - `pv`, `tar` and `cgpt` packages/binaries.

-### Install ChromeOS on a USB flash drive / SD card
+### Install ChromeOS on a USB flash drive / SD card / HDD (full disk install / single boot)

 1. Download the ChromeOS recovery image and extract it.
 2. Download the Brunch release corresponding to the ChromeOS recovery image version you have downloaded (from the GitHub release section).